martinschaible/guide-uptime-kuma-monitoring/README.md

 ## Uptime Kuma is here!
 In this article, you'll learn how to monitor websites and servers using **Uptime Kuma**.
 This document refers to version **2.02**.

-Monitoring a server using **SNMP** isn't exactly modern.
-Specialized monitoring software solves this problem with agents that are installed on the target system.

-Smaller companies with just a few servers and limited budgets often prefer to avoid expensive and overly complex monitoring software.
+Monitoring with **SNMP** isn't exactly convenient or modern, but it works.
+A comprehensive monitoring software would simplify things, but for just a few servers, proper monitoring software is usually too complex and time-consuming.

 :collision: To be able to react quickly to errors and failures, a few checks are sufficient, which can be accomplished with SNMP.